intrahealth/client-registry-docs/docs/index.md

-# Welcome!
+# Welcome

-*Thank you for taking an interest in the Open Client Registry.
+*Thank you for taking an interest in the Open Client Registry!
 This is a community project and meant for others to adopt to their use cases as they wish.*

 To the left you'll see the Table of Contents for the documentation.
 On the right are the sections of each page.

-The documentation is divided into the **User Manual**, **Implementer Manual**, and **Developer Manual**.
+The documentation is divided into the **User Manual** and **Developer Manual**.

 ## How to use this site effectively